Democratic Republic of the Congo–Mexico relations: Scholarship

 The Mexican government offers each year scholarships for nationals of the Democratic Republic of the Congo to study postgraduate studies at Mexican higher education institutions.
 In addition, Mexico has a community of Congolese, some of whom are prominent professors who are part of the teaching staff of public and private universities in the country.

 Trade

-In 2018, trade between the DR Congo and Mexico totaled US$2.3 million.
-DR Congos's main exports to Mexico include: timber (of various species) and merchandise for the Sectoral Promotion Program of the Mining and Metallurgical Industry.
-Mexico's main exports to the DR Congo include: cards equipped with an electronic integrated circuit or "smart cards"; wire rod made of carbon steel and alloy steel; meats and eggs.
-Between 1999 and December 2015, the DR Congo invested US$4.9 million in Mexico, mainly in the mining sector.
+In 2023, trade between the DR Congo and Mexico totaled US$8 million.
+DR Congos's main exports to Mexico include: cases, bags, boxes to store and similar containers; articles of iron or steel, sheets binder mechanisms, electronic integrated circuits, and parts for engines.
+Mexico's main exports to the DR Congo include: medicines, malt extracts, discs, tapes, and other media for sound recordings; motors and generators, and fish.